Boeing lands four orders for 747-8 Freighter, first of the year

-NEW YORK (Reuters) - Boeing Co said on Thursday that it had booked four orders for its 747-8 freighter, the first sales of the year for the plane.
+NEW YORK, April 7 (Reuters) - Boeing Co said on Thursday that it had booked four orders for its 747-8 freighter, the first sales of the year for the plane.

 Boeing did not identify the customer for the orders, which come after the plane maker booked two net orders in 2015 and none the year before.